Hong Kong British Nationals (Overseas) Welcome Programme – information for local authorities

 Supporting new arrivals

 Local authorities and their partners in the Voluntary, Community and Social Enterprise (VCSE) sector have extensive experience of welcoming new arrivals to live and work in their area.
 While those on the BN(O) route will, in some instances, require specific support, we recognise the wealth of local experience in delivering successful integration programmes that already exists.
-We have therefore provided links to best practice and resources available under the ‘Resources’ section.
+We have therefore provided links to best practice and resources available in the ‘Resources’ section.

 Please note that some of this information applies to England only.
 Where this is the case, it has been highlighted under each section.

-Hong Kong UK Welcome Programme – summary
+Hong Kong BN(O) UK Welcome Programme – summary

-An immigration route opened on 31 January 2021, providing British National (Overseas) (BN(O)) status holders from Hong Kong and their eligible dependants with the opportunity to come to the UK to live, study and work, on a pathway to citizenship.
+An immigration route opened on 31 January 2021, providing British National (Overseas) (BN(O)) visa holders from Hong Kong and their eligible dependants with the opportunity to come to the UK to live, study and work, on a pathway to citizenship.

-This route reflects the UK’s historic and moral commitment to those people of Hong Kong who chose to retain their ties to the UK by taking up BN(O) status at the point of Hong Kong’s handover to China in 1997.
+This route reflects the UK’s historic and moral commitment to those people of Hong Kong who chose to retain their ties to the UK by taking up BN(O) visa at the point of Hong Kong’s handover to China in 1997.

 The Welcome Programme has the following elements: